EnterpriseDB/tpa/RELNOTES.md

 - Correctly remove AWS security groups for the cluster during deprovisioning

+- Respect ProxyCommand (and any other ssh options) set in the inventory when waiting for hosts to be reachable via ssh

+- Correctly quote string arguments in repmgr.conf

 - Accept argument-less SQL queries with embedded literal % characters (internal)

-- Fix incorrect generation of /boot/grub2/grub.cfg on RedHat systems

-- Respect ProxyCommand (and any other ssh options) set in the inventory when waiting for hosts to be reachable via ssh

 ## v8.2 (2019-08-08)